bjsoftab4/PicoCalc-micropython-driver/README.md

 ## Difference from orignal
 Add RGB565 support for VT100 terminal (Tested on Pico2W)

+## Fixed glitchs
+Improve stability when uploading file with Thonny
+To speed up SDcard (SDcard baudrate is set correctly)

 ## Build Instructions
-In my system something is wrong.\
+In my system something is going wrong with original instruction.\
 I added micropython.cmake in parent directory.
-And
+And use make insted of cmake.
 ```sh
 cd micropython/ports/rp2
 make USER_C_MODULES="Path/To/PicoCalc-micropython-driver/micropython.cmake" \